mvilledieu/shadertoy-react/README.md

 #### Working with textures:

 By default `shadertoy-react` lets you pass an array of texture object, `shadertoy-react` takes care of loading the textures for you.
 A callback is available and called once all the textures are done loading.
+Each texture gets a uniform name `iChannel(n)` following the same order that in the prop passed to the react component, you can then directly use `iChanel(n)` in your shader.

 ```javascript
 import React from  'react';